 The Jubilee Flood Relief Channel: your questions answered

-We are not currently operating the Jubilee as a Flood Relief Channel, but it remains ready to be used to reduce the risk of flooding for the Maidenhead, Windsor and Eton areas when required.
+We are not currently operating the Jubilee Flood Relief Channel.
+We will operate it to reduce the risk of flooding from the River Thames for communities in Maidenhead, Windsor and Eton, following the Jubilee Flood Relief Channel Operational Procedures.

 Our specialist officers constantly monitor the river and in flood conditions we split some of the water from the River Thames into the Jubilee.